Charles Saunders (Royal Navy officer)

-Admiral Sir Charles Saunders, KB (c.
+Admiral of the Blue Sir Charles Saunders, KB (c.
 1715 – 7 December 1775) was a Royal Navy officer and politician.
 He commanded the fourth-rate and at the Second Battle of Cape Finisterre in October 1747 during the War of the Austrian Succession.
 After serving as Commander-in-Chief, Mediterranean Fleet, he was appointed Commander-in-Chief, English Channel, in charge of the Western Squadron between October 1758 and May 1759.

-Saunders took command of the fleet tasked with carrying James Wolfe to Quebec in January 1759 and consolidated the dead general's victory after the Battle of the Plains of Abraham in September 1759 by devoting great energy to keeping the British Army, now under the command of Colonel George Townshend, well supplied during the Seven Years' War.
+Saunders took command of the fleet tasked with carrying a British army under Major-general James Wolfe to Quebec in January 1759 and consolidated the dead general's victory after the Battle of the Plains of Abraham in September 1759 by devoting great energy to keeping the British Army, now under the command of Colonel George Townshend, well supplied during the Seven Years' War.
 He later became Senior Naval Lord and then First Lord of the Admiralty.